Skip Navigation

 Keywords: Adolescent health, American Indians, Alaska Natives, Mouth guards, Fluoride, North Dakota, Nutrition, Oral health, Oral hygiene, Prevention, Smoking cessation, State information

 Connor T, Schroeder S, Stepanov A, Persinger O. 2022.
 Oral health in North Dakota: Opportunities and need to promote oral health equity.
-Bismarck, ND: North Dakota Department of Health and Human Services, Oral Health Program, 37 pp.
+Bismarck, ND: North Dakota Department of Health and Human Services, North Dakota Oral Health Program, 37 pp.

 Annotation: This booklet, which is targeted toward decision-makers, program developers, health professionals, oral health teams, state agencies, and others, when responding to the oral health needs of North Dakota communities, describes opportunities to promote good oral health in the state.
 The booklet addresses the following topics about oral health in the state: children, adolescents, adults, adults in long-term care, pregnant women, indigenous health, North Dakota Medicaid, oral cancers, cleft lip or palate, water fluoridation, and workforce.
 Also discussed are the following topics about oral health equity: underserved communities, why oral health equity matters, meeting oral health needs in North Dakota, and burden of disease.
 A snapshot of oral health in the state is included.